 The Academy will strive to ensure that all students are able to realise their potential in both academic and non-academic terms.
-A bold two-year Academy Improvement Plan (2017 - 2019) with 5 key priorities, is in its second year.
+A bold two-year Academy Improvement Plan (2019 - 2021) with three key priorities, is underway.
 Priorities for the future identified in the Academy Improvement Plan, include: